MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/scom-managed-instance-monitoring-scenarios.md

 ## Monitor a workload in Azure

-SCOM Managed Instance (preview) allows you to monitor the workloads that you have migrated to cloud VMs.
+SCOM Managed Instance (preview) allows you to monitor the workloads that you've migrated to cloud VMs.
 To monitor a cloud workload, follow these steps:

 1. Connect your instance to the Ops Console.
 2. Import the management pack of the cloud workload that you plan to monitor.